video-annotator/pythonvideoannotator/docs/source/modules/motion.rst

 Motion
 ===============================

-This module count the number of pixels that change from frame to frame for a path or contours.
+This module counts the number of pixels that change from frame to frame for a path or contours.

 The comparison between frames can be done with: